AgentTroll/blog/2019-07-24-lessons-learned-debugging-part-7.md

 have anything better to do anyways.
 I encourage you to use that time to become at least a little bit more informed :).

+# Addenum 2019-08-14 03:15

+I hadn't actually thought of this earlier, but I've recently run into another situation where a standardized library would have made life a lot easier.
+Especially in teams with several developers, having a core library can make life significantly easier because having a single standard paradigm for accomplishing one task not only makes the code significantly easier to understand and parse, it will help reduce bugginess because it will also be easier to review.
+Because you can be assured that some portion of the code works, it will make debugging and code review significantly easier and cut down drastically on the time needed to identify problem points.